 All students are required to maintain personal health insurance.
 Proof of personal health insurance must be submitted to the Office of Admissions before matriculating.
-Any break in coverage or change in health insurance must be reported to the Assistant Dean for Student Affairs.
+Any break in coverage or change in health insurance must be reported to Student Services.

 Criminal Background Check